+It is easy to see that $b_w$ does not depend on the chosen reduced expression of $w$.
+Graham proved that the set $\{b_w \mid w\in \FC(\Gamma)\}$ is a basis for $\TL(\Gamma)$, which is usually called the \textit{monomial basis} (see also \cite[Proposition 2.4]{Green-Star}).

-From now on we will focus on the affine Coxeter group of type $\Bn$ whose Coxeter graph is depicted in Figure~\ref{BDtilde}.
-Note that the generators $s_0$ and $s_1$ commute.
+From now on we will focus on the affine Coxeter group of type $\Dn$ whose Coxeter graph is depicted in Figure~\ref{BDtilde}.

-\begin{Notation} By the definition given above, a heap of $w \in \fc$ should be represented in a Hasse diagram with $n+2$ columns labeled by $s_0, s_1, s_2, \ldots, s_{n+1}$, as we did in Figure~\ref{ExampleB}.
-Instead, when dealing with Coxeter systems of type $\Bn$, we will represent heaps in $n+1$ columns with the following criterion.
-Vertices with label $s_0$ and $s_1$ will be drawn in the first column of $H(w)$ with the convention that when $s_0s_1$ occurs in a reduced expression of $w$, we represent the vertices associated to these $s_0$ and $s_1$ with a single mark point simply labeled $s_0s_1$.
-Vertices labeled by $s_0$, $s_1$ and $s_0s_1$ will be called \textit{1-elements} and we will explicitly write their labels in the heap representation.
-For instance from now on, the two heaps in Figure~\ref{ExampleB} will be depicted as in Figure~\ref{heapBmod}. \end{Notation}
+\begin{Notation} By the description given above, a heap of $w \in \FC(\Dn)$ should be represented in a Hasse diagram with $n+3$ columns labeled by $s_0, s_1, s_2, \ldots, s_{n+2}$, as we did in Figure~\ref{heapD}.
+However, when dealing with Coxeter systems of type $\Dn$, we will represent heaps in $n+1$ columns with the following criterion.
+Both vertices with label $s_0$ and $s_1$ (respectively $s_{n+1}$ and $s_{n+2}$) will be drawn in the first (respectively last) column of $H(w)$.
+Moreover, when $s_0s_1$ (respectively $s_{n+1}s_{n+2}$) occurs in a reduced expression of $w$, we represent the vertices associated to these $s_0$ and $s_1$ (respectively $s_{n+1}$ and $s_{n+2}$) with a single mark point labeled $s_0s_1$ (respectively $s_{n+1}s_{n+2}$).
+Vertices labeled by $s_0$, $s_1$ and $s_0s_1$ will be called \textit{1-elements} while vertices labeled by $s_{n+1}$, $s_{n+2}$ and $s_{n+1}s_{n+2}$ will be called \textit{(n+1)-elements} and we will explicitly write their labels in the heap representation.
+For instance from now on, the two heaps in Figure~\ref{heapD} will be depicted as in Figure~\ref{heapDmod}. \end{Notation}

-FC heaps of type $\Bn$ have been classified in in \cite[\S 3.2]{BJN_FC}.
+Fully commutative heaps of type $\Dn$ have been classified in \cite[\S 3.2]{BJN_FC}.
 We present now a slightly modified version of the original classification \cite[Definition 3.9]{BJN_FC}.